Software Testing Life Cycle:

-Entry criteria for this phase is BRS (Business Requirement Specification) document.
+The entry criteria for this phase is the BRS (Business Requirement Specification) document.
 During this phase, test team studies and analyzes the requirements from a testing perspective.
 This phase helps to identify whether the requirements are testable or not.
-If any requirement is not testable, test team can communicate with various stakeholders (Client, Business Analyst, Technical Leads, System Architects etc) during this phase so that the mitigation strategy can be planned.
+If any requirement is not testable, the test team can communicate with various stakeholders (Client, Business Analyst, Technical Leads, System Architects, etc) during this phase so that the mitigation strategy can be planned.

 Entry Criteria: BRS (Business Requirement Specification)

 Deliverables: List of all testable requirements, Automation feasibility report (if applicable)

 Test planning is the first step of the testing process.
 In this phase typically Test Manager/Test Lead involves determining the effort and cost estimates for the entire project.
-Preparation of Test Plan will be done based on the requirement analysis.
-Activities like resource planning, determining roles and responsibilities, tool selection (if automation), training requirement etc., carried out in this phase.
+Preparation of the Test Plan will be done based on the requirement analysis.
+Activities like resource planning, determining roles and responsibilities, tool selection (if automation), training requirement, etc., carried out in this phase.
 The deliverables of this phase are Test Plan & Effort estimation documents.

 Entry Criteria: Requirements Documents

 Deliverables: Test Strategy, Test Plan, and Test Effort estimation document.

-Test team starts with test cases development activity here in this phase.
-Test team prepares test cases, test scripts (if automation) and test data.
+The test team starts with test case development activity here in this phase.
+Test team prepares test cases, test scripts (if automation), and test data.
 Once the test cases are ready then these test cases are reviewed by peer members or team lead.
-Also, test team prepares the Requirement Traceability Matrix (RTM).
+Also, the test team prepares the Requirement Traceability Matrix (RTM).
 RTM traces the requirements to the test cases that are needed to verify whether the requirements are fulfilled.
 The deliverables of this phase are Test Cases, Test Scripts, Test Data, Requirements Traceability Matrix

 Entry Criteria: Requirements Documents (Updated version of unclear or missing requirement)